rogerUserGitHub/rogerUserGitHub/README.md

 ### Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">, my name is Roger

-- 🔭 I’m currently studying Software Engineering at the Amsterdam University of Applied Sciences
+- 🔭 finished my studies in Software Engineering at the Amsterdam University of Applied Sciences
-- ⭐ Working full-time as a .NET Developer in Amsterdam
+- ⭐ working full-time as a .NET Developer in Amsterdam
 - 👯 looking to collaborate on entry-level coding challenges and projects

 ### Languages